 DIY Olive Oil Lamp

-Today’s article gives you a new use for rancid olive oil that is no longer fit for kitchen use, but still too expensive just to throw away.
+Today’s article on a DIY Olive oil lamp gives you a new use for rancid olive oil that is no longer fit for kitchen use, but still too expensive just to throw away.

 One of the historic uses of olive oil has been in lamps – lamp quality olive oil is still a major use of worldwide olive crop, and one of the Biblical parables that speaks directly to preppers (The parable of the ten virgins, Matthew Chapter 25) deals with wise ladies bring olive oil for their lamps, and foolish girls not thinking ahead.